alexandrnikitin/cv/README.md

 * I do believe in the Engineering-driven culture.
 The culture where engineers decide what to do and how to do to achieve goals.
 This is the most efficient way to build high-quality software.
 * I do believe in the open-source model and [enjoy contributing to open-source projects.](https://github.com/alexandrnikitin/cv#open-source)
-* I do believe in fast feedback cycles in software. `Pair programming -> Automated tests -> Code review -> Continuous Integration -> Continuous Deployment`, the development process is much more important than methodologies or management.
+* I do believe in fast feedback cycles in software development. `Pair programming -> Automated tests -> Code review -> Continuous Integration -> Continuous Deployment`, the development process is much more important than methodologies or management.
 * I do believe in automated tests [but don't abuse them.](https://alexandrnikitin.github.io/blog/a-single-purpose-of-automated-testing/)